Retained Modified Scheme

 The normal retirement age for your pension is 55.
 If you retire at or after this age, your pension would be put into immediate payment.

-A firefighter with sufficient service can qualify for an ill-health pension if they’re considered permanently disabled for the performance of their job.
+A firefighter with sufficient service can qualify for an ill-health pension, if they're considered to be permanently disabled to perform the duties of their role.

 As a member of the Retained Modified Scheme, if you were considered permanently unable to undertake your role as a firefighter, you could retire on the ill-health terms of the standard 2006 scheme.